henrihs/markdown-cv/index.md

   __2020-present__
   End-to-end responsibility for building and operating a cloud-native IoT and data analytics platform on Google Cloud, combined with ownership of company-wide information security and secure software delivery.
   - Architected and delivered and operated the company's IoT and time-series data platform on GCP
-  - Built backend services and APIs in Go, Kotlin, and TypeScript; frontends in React and Flutter
+  - Built backend services and APIs in Go and Kotlin; frontends in TypeScript/React and Flutter
-  - Implemented data pipelines and analytics using BigQuery, Dataform, and Apache Beam/Dataflow
+  - Implemented data pipelines and analytics using BigQuery, Dataform, and Apache Beam/Dataflow.
+Exploratory data analysis and prototyping in Python and DuckDB
   - Defined and maintained infrastructure as code with Pulumi and containerized workloads with Docker/Jib
   - Established and ran the company's security program as CISO — security strategy, IAM, risk management, secure SDLC, and customer security/compliance, enabling sales to security-conscious enterprise customers
   - Implemented vulnerability management and SAST tooling (Dependabot, Snyk, Semgrep)